ru-fix/completable-reactor/docs/completable-reactor-model/completable-reactor-model.md

 Start point visualization:
 ![Alt start-point](res/start-point.png?raw=true "start-point")

-To attach vertexes to StartPoint you can use `payload()` builder method of graph.
+To attach vertices to StartPoint you can use `payload()` builder method of graph.
 ```java
 payload()
         .handleBy(vertex1)